Home » Blog » Electrical Code Compliance in Los Angeles: What Landlords and Property Managers Must Know

 Don’t risk tenant safety or property value.
 Take proactive steps to ensure your electrical systems meet NEC and LADBS standards.

 Ready to ensure electrical code compliance in Los Angeles for your rental property?
 Whether you manage a small duplex in Echo Park or a large complex in Van Nuys, RG Electric is here to help.
-Call us at (323) 521-5131 or visit rgelectric.net to schedule a comprehensive electrical inspection.
+Call us at (323) 521-5131 to schedule a comprehensive electrical inspection.
 Protect your tenants and property with code-compliant upgrades today.

 Disclaimer: For official code interpretations, always consult a licensed electrician like RG Electric and refer to the latest NEC and LADBS guidelines.